inokone/raw.ninja/README.md

 - **File storage:** either local storage or a CDN used for storing image blobs and thumbnail blobs
 - **Postgres:** relational database - storing all data except blob

 Configuration of the backend is environment variables or env file.
 Here is a [sample](/environments/local.env) env file.
+When in production [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) should be used instead.
 The backend also uses the following set of external files and folders:

 - **tmp:** The system temp folder is used by Libraw to store temporary files while processing RAW images.